 Another fresh and delicious vegetable that thrives in window boxes is the spring onion.
 Unlike regular onions, spring onions are shallow-rooting, which means they can be grown in shallow soil and can be planted close together.
 Plus, they can handle partial shade, so if you don’t have the sunniest window ledge, they’re a good choice.

 Spring onions require good drainage, so it’s helpful to line the bottom of your window box with a layer of small rocks, which promotes proper drainage.
-Then, simply add your potting mix, press down, add your seeds and cover with another layer of potting mix.
+Then, simply add your potting mix, press down, add your seeds, and cover with another layer of potting mix.
 It will take around three to four weeks for them to germinate, and you should try to avoid picking your onions until they’re at least six inches tall – though the longer spring onions grow, the stronger their flavour will be.

 To find out more about growing spring onions, have a read of this article by The Micro Gardener, or watch the video below.

-Gardening is an extremely meditative activity – and the good news is that you don’t need to have a garden to create a mini oasis in your own home.
+Gardening is an extremely meditative activity – and luckily you don’t need to have a garden to create a mini oasis in your own home.
 Growing your own plants is as rewarding as it is relaxing, and whether you choose to grow plants you can eat, or ones that just look lovely, there’s a unique joy in seeing plants you’ve cared for flourish and grow.
 It doesn’t matter if you don’t have any gardening experience – it’s never too late to discover your green finger, and growing plants in a window box is a wonderful way to bring some extra life and vitality into your home.

 Have you grown plants in window boxes before – or are you inspired to give it a go?
 We’d love to hear about your growing experiences and see pictures of your window box!
 Leave us a comment below or join the conversation over on the community forum.